 EDUCATOR & CURRICULUM WRITER

-Sari Beth Rosenberg has been teaching U.S. History for fifteen years at the High School for Environmental Studies where she is also the Co-Executive Director for the Friends of the High School for Environmental Studies, the non-profit organization that supports the environmental education at the school.
-She is also the advisor for the Feminist Club at the school.
+Sari Beth Rosenberg has been teaching U.S. History for fifteen years at the High School for Environmental Studies.
+At the school, she is also the Co-Executive Director for the Friends of the High School for Environmental Studies, the non-profit organization that supports the environmental education at the school.
+She is also the is the advisor for the Feminist Club at the school.
 Additionally, she is writing the new U.S. History curriculum for the New York City Department of Education and she is a frequent curriculum consultant for the New-York Historical Society.

 She graduated with a Bachelor of Arts in History from Columbia College, Columbia University in 1997 (where she ran on the Varsity Cross Country and Track teams) and she received a Master of Arts in Social Studies Education from Teachers College, Columbia University in 2002.